stimulussoft/filequeue/README.markdown

   5. Call startQueue() to start the queue
   6. Call stopQueue() to stop the queue processing

-Refer to the file queue Java Doc [submit an issue](http://javadoc.io/doc/com.stimulussoft/filequeue/1.0.4)
+For API docs, refer to the file queue [JavaDoc](http://javadoc.io/doc/com.stimulussoft/filequeue/1.0.4).

 Here's an example snippet of code showing the creation of the queue, a client sending pushing some messages and the consumption of the messages.